ram89toronto/1kpythonrun/README.md

 File Name: 26.py
 Description : Write a program to compute sum of squares from 1 to number entered using a function definition ?

+## Package : Numpy

+File Name: 27.py
+Description : Write a program to create a numpy array with numbers and characters?